robert-altmiller/realtime_streaming_data_compression/README.md

 - Compressed data can be processed more quickly and enables complex analytics in real-time which leads to better insights and decision making.
 - Compression helps mitigate the effects of increased data volume and makes it easier to scale an application without degrading performance.

-## What does the JSON payload look like before compression and after compression
+## What does the JSON payload look like before and after compression?

 We use 'zlib' and 'base64' Python libraries to encode the real-time streaming JSON payload and store it in a JSON arrary as '__compressed_decoded_body__'.
 Here is what the real-time streaming JSON payload looks like after we apply a compression Python user defined function (UDF) to it: